skycluster-project/skycluster-docs/source/getting-started/skycluster-cli.rst

-Using ``skycluster-cli`` tool you can call skycluster related APIs.
+Using ``skycluster`` tool you can call skycluster related APIs.
 For issues and requested features please check out the `SkyCluster Cli <https://github.com/skycluster-project/skycluster-cli>`_ repository.

 Installation
 ------------